 What would you say is the most exciting thing about being a chef in the super yachting industry?

 Obviously, travel is a highlight!
 Superyacht chefs are fortunate to travel to some incredibly beautiful and unique places.
-However, personally I find the constant challenge to make things perfect and satisfying charter guests very exciting-no two days are the same and it’s never boring.
+However, personally, I find the constant challenge to make things perfect and satisfy charter guests very exciting-no two days are the same and it’s never boring.